1224Hsuan/JUMP-TO-SKY/README.md

   * When the jump failed three times, the game will over.
 * Play again or exit
   * Press "Up" to try again.
-  * Press "Down to exit".
+  * Press "Down" to exit.

 ## Operating Method
 <ol>